-But skin can also largely benefit from the tall stripped leaves with sharp, jagged edges.
-When it comes to skincare, it’s known for its skin healing properties, especially for acne.
-And surprisingly, it’s even commonly used as a mosquito repellent.
+But skin can also largely benefit from the tall striped leaves with sharp, jagged edges.
+When it comes to skincare, it is known for its skin healing properties, especially for acne.
+And surprisingly, it is even commonly used as a mosquito repellent.

-Also known by its scientific name, Cymbopogon citratus, lemongrass has long been touted to have amazing anti-microbial and anti-fungal properties.
-“What it does is decolonize some of the bad bacteria in the skin,” says Reena Jogi, M.D., dermatologist at Village Dermatology in Houston.
-“In studies it looks like it has activity against staph bacteria and even E.coli, and those can cause … problems [such as skin infections of the likes of boils and impetigo] in the skin.”
-These studies helped show that lemongrass may inhibit bacteria that has shown resistance to many different antibiotics, even at small concentrations.
+Also known by its scientific name, Cymbopogon citratus, lemongrass has long been touted to have amazing antimicrobial and antifungal properties.
+“What it does is decolonize some of the bad bacteria in the skin,” says Reena Jogi, M.D., a dermatologist at Village Dermatology in Houston.
+“In studies, it looks like it has activity against staph bacteria and even E.coli, and those can cause … problems [such as skin infections of the likes of boils and impetigo] in the skin.”
+These studies helped show that lemongrass may inhibit bacteria that have shown resistance to many different antibiotics, even at small concentrations.

 However, it is important to note that you can definitely overdo it.
 “Anything that has astringent properties can strip the natural oil from the skin,” Jogi says.
 “If you’re using something with astringent properties, you’re going to want to pair it with a moisturizer to minimize the dryness and the irritation.”

-Something you should always be certain of is choosing products with pure lemongrass, as it’s been known to have additives to help preserve and enhance its taste or odor that could cause different reactions.
-Additionally, because it is a strong herb, it’s not best for sensitive skin, and a little goes a long way.
+Something you should always be certain of is choosing products with pure lemongrass, as it has been known to have additives to help preserve and enhance its taste or odor that could cause different reactions.
+Additionally, because it is a strong herb, it is not best for sensitive skin, and a little goes a long way.